bbbbbr/Petris/README.md

 Downloads and online playable version are at: https://bbbbbr.itch.io/petris
 _________________
-Run it either in an emulator such as [BGB](http://bgb.bircd.org/), on a real Game Boy if you have a flashable cartridge, or you can buy a cartridge at [Catskull Electronics](https://catskullelectronics.com/collections/games/products/petris).
+Run it either in an emulator such as [BGB](http://bgb.bircd.org/), on a real Game Boy if you have a flashable cartridge, or you can buy a cartridge at ~~[Catskull Electronics](https://catskullelectronics.com/collections/games/products/petris)~~ [Ferrante Crafts](https://ferrantecrafts.com/products/petris).

 ![Petris cartridge sticker](/res/printable/cartridge_sticker_petris_x300.png)
 ![Petris game in Long Pet game type](/info/Petris_LongPet.png)